loriswit/mjsuite/README.md

 ### Adding a workload

-To add a new workload, create a JavaScript file in the `workloads` directory.
-The only requirement is that the workload must **print** the measured time (in milliseconds) to the standard output, which will be fetched by μJSuite.
+To add a new workload, simply create a JavaScript file in the `workloads` directory.
+As a convention, workloads should start with the line `var N = #`, which specifies the number of iterations in the workload.

-Note that if a workload prints multiple lines to the standard output, then only the **last line** will be considered by μJSuite as the measured time.
+Workloads should follow older ECMAScript standards so that most engines will be able to run it.
+Note that engines that can't process a workload will be skipped during benchmark generation.

+For now, workloads cannot depend on external source files or assets (i.e. images).
+The whole code and data must reside inside a single JavaScript file.

 ## Troubleshooting